BECOMING

 3. TAKE THE USMLE

-4. PARTICIPATE IN CLINICAL EXPERIENCES
+4. COMPLETE CLINICAL EXPERIENCES

 5. COMPLETE RESIDENCY

-6. COMPLETE A FELLOWSHIP (Optional)
+6. COMPLETE A FELLOWSHIP (OPTIONAL)

 7. EARN A MEDICAL LICENSE